 Your Dog is Always Dormant

-An overweight shepherd puppy or adult dog is less likely to engage in activities that will make it feel fatigued.
+An overweight shepherd puppy is less likely to engage in activities that will make it feel fatigued.
 More so, your dog will rarely exercise or move around because of the excess weight on his body.

 You’ll also notice your dog is sleeping throughout the day.
-Additionally, it’s common for fat German Shepherd dogs to lose interest in activities they previously enjoyed.
+Additionally, it’s common for fat GSD’s to lose interest in activities they previously enjoyed.

 Why Is My German Shepherd Dog Fat?

-As earlier discussed, extra weight possesses more health risks on your dog.
-However, as a German shepherd owner, you are better positioned to know what is causing your dog’s excess weight.
+A German shepherd with extra weight has more health risks.
+As its owner, however, you are better positioned to know what causes your German shepherd’s excess weight.

 Thus, the below factors can help you get a lead of what is causing all these problems.

-Overeating is one of the leading factors that will contribute to excess weight on your dog.
-Yes, you may be giving your shepherd quality dog food or quality puppy food, but you may be overdoing it.
+Overeating is one of the leading factors that will contribute to excess weight on your pet.
+Yes, you may be giving your shepherd quality foods, but you may be overdoing it.

 Also, numerous feeding intervals will and can increase the calorie count on your canine companion.

-That said, you can consult your vet on the best daily calorie guideline for your dog.
+That said, you can consult your vet on the best daily calorie guideline for your GSD.

 Also, avoid junk foods as they increase the body fat percentage.
 Additionally, avoid treats with excess sugars as they will cause your German shepherd to become overweight within no time.

-Sweet cakes, ice-creams should not appear on your dog’s diet plan.
-Even if it’s hard to refrain your dog from such mouthwatering treats, remember that they cause more harm than good on your German shepherd.
+Sweet cakes, ice cream should not be part of your German Shepherd’s diet plan.
+Even if it’s hard to stay away from these mouthwatering treats, know that they cause more harm than good.

-More so, avoid translating your dog from high-quality food to low food items.
+More so, avoid translating your GSD from high-quality food to low food items.
 The reason being your dog will develop gastric upsets and also put your dog at risk of adding extra kilos.